lsst-sqre/phalanx/docs/applications/monitoring/postinstall.rst

 Secrets And Tokens
 ==================

-While the admin token can be supplied from an existing secret, it is necessary to run ``tokenmaker`` to generate the token that the tasks (which run as cronjobs) will require, the token that the ``telegraf`` and ``telegraf-ds`` scrapers will need in order to send their data to the monitoring database.
+While the admin token can be supplied from an existing secret, it is necessary to run ``tokenmaker`` to generate the token that the tasks (which run as cronjobs) will require and the token that the ``telegraf`` and ``telegraf-ds`` scrapers will need in order to send their data to the monitoring database.

-You will also need the client secret for Chronograf to communicate with Gafaelfawr.
-This will have been generated when you syncronized the secrets for ``monitoring``.

 Set up the Environment
 ----------------------